danburzo/toolbox/README.md

 * [pdfkit](https://github.com/devongovett/pdfkit) - A JavaScript PDF generation library for Node and the browser
 * [jsPDF](https://github.com/MrRio/jsPDF) - Generate PDF files in JavaScript.
 * [epub.js](https://github.com/futurepress/epub.js/) - EPUBs in the browser.
+* [magicbook](https://github.com/magicbookproject/magicbook) - It aims to be the best free tool for creating print and digital books from a single source.

 ### Algorithms, Data structures